Sailing League Problems: Perfect pairing lists and connections to Design Theory

 flights, where we use $\Ninflight=\Nteams/\Ninrace$.
 For example, if we have $\Nteams=18$ teams and $\Ninrace=6$ teams per race, as in the national German Sailing Leagues, the pairing list with all possible flights would have a total of $2,858,856$ flights.

 Problems similar to finding a perfect paring list have been studied in mathematical \emph{design theory}.
 This theory is also used in other contexts to create team schedules or organizing experiments.
 For a nice introduction to design theory, we refer to \cite{beth_jungnickel_lenz1999design_theory} and \cite{beth_jungnickel_lenz1999design_theoryII}.
+A very good overview is provided by \cite{HandbookCombDesigns_2006}.

-One important concept of design theory are \emph{block designs} (sometimes also called \emph{balanced incomplete block designs}).
+One important concept of design theory are \emph{block designs} (sometimes also called \emph{balanced incomplete block designs} and abbreviated as \emph{BIBD}).
 For a block design, assume that we have a finite set whose elements are called \emph{points}, together with a collection of \emph{blocks} which are subsets of the points.
 Each block contains the same number of points as every other block, and each pair of points is also contained in the same number of blocks.

 If we interpret points to be the teams participating in the sailing league and the blocks to be the different races, it is apparent that finding a block design and a perfect pairing list are two strongly related problems.